deciomontanhani/deciomontanhani/README.md

 Hi there, I'm **Décio Montanhani**, a brazilian mobile developer passionate about coding 💘.
 I'm currently working at [Iteris](https://www.iteris.com.br/) 🚀 in Brazil 🌴.

-In spite of being a mobile developer, I love to dive into other tecnologies not related to mobile area.
+Despite being a mobile developer, I love to dive into other tecnologies not related to mobile area.
 You can follow some of them here on my github profile.

   <img align="right" alt="GIF" src="https://media.giphy.com/media/LmNwrBhejkK9EFP504/source.gif" />